 Your African safari trip may also include a lot of walking so it is also important to bring comfortable walking shoes that have been “worn in.”
 Consider also bringing a kikoy, which is East Africa’s version of the sarong and is very useful and versatile.
 Avoid white and bright-colored clothing because they tend to stand out and you do not want to stand out in the wild.
 You can bring dressier clothes for larger African cities or smarter hotels where formal attire is appropriate.
 And for the ladies, the road could be bumpy so a good sports bra would be a good idea to bring as well.

 Sunscreen, hat, and sunglasses on your safari travels

-While you are at the safari tour, it is also important to protect yourself from the harsh rays of the sun especially during the day.
+While you are on the safari tour, it is also important to protect yourself from the harsh rays of the sun, especially during the day.
 A good sunscreen with a high SPF is a must as well as a hat and a pair of sunglasses.
-Your hat should be able to cover your face, ears and neck.
+Your hat should be able to cover your face, ears, and neck.
 It would also be better if it has a cord so it will not fly off so easily while you are riding an open-sided safari vehicle.
 Bring an extra pair of sunglasses just in case.

 Bug spray and Anti-malaria prophylactics for your safari trips

 It is definitely important to have a complete medical checkup before going on a safari holiday.
 You could also ask your doctor for advice on what type of medications you should bring especially for malaria.
 You could also bring medication for diarrhea, headaches, and dehydration.
 Aside from that, you should bring hand sanitizer or wet wipes as well.
 Also, do not forget to bring your bug spray to keep those annoying bugs at bay.